tony-aw/tinycodet/README.md

-Operators and functions for the “Don’t Repeat Yourself” principle:
+Operators and functions for the “Don’t Repeat Yourself” coding
+principle:

 ``` r
 # in base R: